bayesimpact/ma-voie/server/README.md

-# Ma Voie Server
+# MaVoie Server

-Make a simple API for Ma Voie partners to update the relevant info in users.
+Make a simple API for MaVoie partners to update the relevant info in users.

 ## Development